 Does it matter how old I am?

 No it doesn’t.
-We teach children from as young as five once they have completed their first term in reception (foundation) class, and adults as old as eighty are training in clubs around the country.
+We teach children from as young as five (subject to an in class assessment) once they have completed their first term in reception (foundation) class, and adults as old as eighty are training in clubs around the country.
 Because TaeKwon-Do requires self-imposed discipline, the only limit is yourself.